fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `exists` (optional): shall be a scalar variable of type default logical.
 It is an `intent(out)` argument.
-If present with the value `.true.` an entry with that key existed in the map and its `other` data was replaced, otherwise if `exists` is `.false.` the entry didnot exisst and nothing was done.
+If present with the value `.true.` an entry with that key existed in the map and its `other` data was replaced, otherwise if `exists` is `.false.` the entry did not exist and nothing was done.

 ##### Example